 Trip insurance is required to travel with Travel Time Africa.

-If you are a single traveler and do not opt for a single supplement, you will be paired with a single traveler of the same sex.
+If you are a single traveller and do not opt for a single supplement, you will be paired with a single traveler of the same sex.

 Itineraries are subject to change according to events, final host availability, weather, etc. We will work to maintain to the best of our ability the integrity of the itinerary as stated here.
 There are no refunds for itinerary changes due to weather or unforeseen circumstances beyond our control.

 If you would like to book this trip for a private group please get in touch.
 Email: firstname.lastname@example.org or WhatsApp +233242368343